Mark Watson should be selling out shows in Sydney.

 Commenting on being a man and a (fairly new) dad had smirks and giggles around the crowd as he certainly hit the nail on the head with the topic.
 His self-deprecating style certainly resonated with the audience in his own misfortunes and inadequacies as there were a lot of self-knowing nods around the crowd (myself included) as he spoke of his life.
 There is a serious side to his comedy, his aim in life does seem to be to make this world a better place (those in the know of his famous 24 hour show and radio series would agree) and he gives advice from his own experiences on how to do so.
 A bit left of field, but the ideas certainly work.

-Honestly, Mark Watson could run commentary on clothes drying on a line and it would still be riveting and hilarious.
+Honestly, Mark Watson could run commentary on washing drying and it would still be riveting and hilarious.
 His up-beat, energetic style has that effect on yoU.

 And I have to admit, the kangaroo gag.
 Best.
 Gag.
 Ever.
 Though you really had to be there.